DragonSenses/Algorithms/LeetCode/1-two-sum/problem.md

 - **Constant Storage**: The space required does not depend on the size of the input array.
 No additional data structures are used that grow with the input size, thus the space complexity is \( O(1) \).

-# Two-pass Hash Table Approach
+# Two-Pass Hash Table Approach

 ## **Intuition**